 “Some trips are memorable for the destinations.
 Others are memorable for the experiences.
 This tour was both!”
 KB

-Southeastern Utah holds a wealth of fascinating geological and cultural stories.
-Join geologist Russell Davies to learn about the rocks and their influence on the history of the area.
+SE Utah holds a wealth of fascinating geological and cultural stories.
+Join our geo-tour to learn about the rocks and their influence on the history of the area.

-Starting in Grand Junction we will drive west across the flat desert landscape of eastern Utah to Torrey, the gateway to Capitol Reef National Park.
-Over two days we will take in extensive vistas of the Colorado Plateau from spectacular clifftops, hike slot canyons of Capitol Reef’s dramatic Waterpocket Fold and visit early Mormon settlements along shady tree-lined streams.
+Starting in Grand Junction we travel west across the flat desert landscape to Torrey, the gateway to Capitol Reef National Park.
+We will hike a slot canyon of Capitol Reef’s dramatic Waterpocket Fold, walk to Hickman Bridge (examining a granary and pictographs along the way) and visit early Mormon settlements along shady tree-lined streams.

-Our route continues north along the eastern edge of Utah to Moab, a bustling town that contrasts with sleepy Torrey and Bluff.
-The dramatic but accessible landscapes of nearby Arches and Canyonlands national parks explain why.
-We will spend a day walking among arches, spires and dinosaur tracks and have the opportunity for a hike across settings featured in countless Westerns.
+Our route continues north to bustling Moab and the accessible landscapes of nearby Arches and Canyonlands national parks.
+We will walk among arches, spires and dinosaur tracks and have the opportunity for a hike across settings featured in countless Westerns.

 We end our journey back in Grand Junction.

-Activity Level: Easy.
-Walks are generally less than ¼ mile (½km), with the option of walks up to 2 miles (3km) on several days (view activity level definitions).
+Activity Level: Leisurely.
+Walks are generally less than ¼ mile (½km), with the option of walks of up to 2 miles (3km) on several days (view activity level definitions).

 Transport: We will use a comfortable coach suited to the number of attendees.